WatermelonSeng/i-dont-know-help/A-Monster-Calls-but-without-As.md

 He'd told no one about the night terror.
 Not his mum, obviously, but no one else either, not his pop in their fortnightly (or so) phone conference, *definitely* not his eldmother, no one in school.
 Definitely not.

+No one else ever needed to know the plot storyline in his night terror.

+Conor blinked groggily in his room, then he frowned.
+Something seemed to be missing.
+He